 The from space is completely filled.
 We trace global and local pointers, moving live objects to the to space and updating pointers.
-This is illustrated below.
+This is illustrated in Figure 0.1.
 (Dashed arrows are forwarding pointers).
 We have yet to handle pointers internal to copied heap objects.
 All copied heap objects are traversed.
 Objects referenced are copied and internal pointers are updated.
-Finally, the to and from spaces are interchanged, and heap allocation resumes just beyond the last copied object.
-This is illustrated in the lower figure.

-The biggest advantage of copying collectors is their speed.
-Only live objects are copied; deallocation of dead objects is essentially free.
-In fact, garbage collection can be made, on average, as fast as you wish-simply make the heap bigger.
+Finally, the to dead objects is essentially free.
+In fact, garbage collection can be made, on average, as fast as you wish simply make the heap bigger.
 As the heap gets bigger, the time between collections increases, reducing the number of times a live object must be copied.
 In the limit, objects are never copied, so garbage collection becomes free!